top of page

 Who These Classes Help Most

-✔ students who are new to structured writing and need a clear starting point
+✔ Your student is new to structured writing and needs a clear starting point

-✘ will not work with an editor
+✘ are not willing to work with an editor

 ✘ do not have someone available to serve as an editor (parent, tutor, etc.)

-✘ already write advanced essays independently
+✘ is already writing advanced essays independently

 • organize their thoughts before writing